matejc/matejc.github.io/_posts/2018-07-20-personal-growth.md

 ## Intro

-At first when I was offered a scrum master role I did not even know what is it, let alone wanting to have that role, I wanted to be more a team lead because well we kinda bloody needed that person as developers and I find soft skills of engineering very interesting, after a bit of research I realized that it can not be bad, this can be my ... jumping-off point.
+At first when I was offered a scrum master role, I did not even know what is it, let alone wanting to have that role.
+Besides I wanted to be more a team lead because well we kinda bloody needed that person as developers and I find soft skills of engineering very interesting.
+After a bit of research I realized that it can not be bad, this can be my ... jumping-off point.

 Since the change from software engineer to scrum master/team lead is that I must communicate and work with people more, there are more things that I can fu*k up - and yea I need to change that way of talking.